sitilge/virtualization/README.md

 # Virtualization

-Virtualization scripts for Windows 10 guest machines.
+Virtualization scripts for linux hosts.

 - Using `KVM` as the hypervisor and `QEMU` as the virtualizer.
 - Using `qcow2` to allocate storage only when required by the guest.